odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 [ <3 empty items>, 1 ]
 ```

-**Why did you pick JavaScript for the examples?
-JS arrays ARE hashtables!**
+#### Why did you pick JavaScript for the examples?
+JS arrays ARE hash tables!

 For example: